DorothyDay/Bloc-Designer-Track/questions for m mentor.md

 - Group sessions - mostly 9-5.
 I can't make those!
   - how to I track which ones I have attended?
     - DDC on 11/12 at 9pm
+- How do I keep track of completed checkpoints?
+How do I mark it complete?
+  - [x] I really like checklists :)